blowback/discordant/README.md

 The -m32 is **IMPORTANT** - dictionary must be 32 bit (for esp32 sizing), not 64 bit (host sizing).

+Incidentally, if your custom Forth words call custom *C* words, you'll also need the `pfcustom.c` (with suitable host-side stubs) outlined below.

 ## Adding custom words that call out to C